 Resolution 182 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment;

 WTDC Resolution 45 (Rev. Kigali, 2022) on mechanisms for enhancing cooperation on cybersecurity,

+Resolution 219 (Bucharest, 2022), Sustainability of the radio-frequency spectrum and associated satellite-orbit resources used by space services

 noting